felipecosta332/snapshop/README.md

 # SnapShop

-An eCommerce web app built with React.js
+An eCommerce web app built with React.js and Tailwind.css

 ## Web app link